47 Best things to getĀ from Japan: best souvenirs from japan you can’t miss

 Mini wooden plaques, offering dishes, and bells sold at temples for your own homemade Buddhist altar.

-Japanese Dishware: what to buy from Japan
+Japanese Dishware: what to buy in Japan

 For me, a must buy and what I’m most excited for things to buy in Japan.
-To add anĀ authentic flair to dinner parties with handmade plates, bowls, and cups featuring traditional or modern motifs.
+To add an authentic flair to dinner parties with handmade plates, bowls, and cups featuring traditional or modern motifs.
 These are excellent souvenirs from Japan.

 Japanese Lacquerware